kubedb/cli/docs/guides/postgres/snapshot/archiving_to_gcs.md

-# Continuous Archiving  to S3
+# Continuous Archiving  to GCS

 **WAL-G** is used to handle continuous archiving mechanism.
 Please refer to [continuous archiving in kubeDB](/docs/guides/postgres/snapshot/continuous_archiving.md) to know more about it.